 - Residency requirement: None

+Dominica offers a tranquil lifestyle, world-class beaches, and growing real-estate potential for those seeking peaceful Caribbean living.
 A Dominican passport allows visa-free or visa-on-arrival travel to around 140 destinations, including the Schengen Area and Hong Kong.
 Take note that the UK introduced visa requirements for Dominican citizens in 2023.

-- Residency requirement: 12 or 36 months
+- Residency requirement: none

-3. St. Lucia
+03/ St. Lucia

 - Minimum investment: $240,000